CourseMapper/footprint/README.md

 ### This will install the needed modules
 ```
 npm install
-run mongoDB if it is not yet running
 ```

+Run mongoDB if it is not yet running

 ```
-[optional] bower install
+bower install
 ```
 ### Run pre-script compiler
 `gulp build`

 ### Run the application
-`gukp`
+`gulp`